 “The 2018 HOW Design Live is going to be the best ever.
 We have the best speakers in the best HOW Design Live city!
 This is going to be epic!”

 —Debbie Millman, founder and host of the Design Matters Podcast, Co-founder Graduate Program in Branding at SVA, Editorial and Creative Director of PRINT Magazine

-“I’m really excited we’ll be back in Chicago.
-It’s where The Dieline Conference started back in 2011.
+“I’m really excited we’ll be back in Boston.
 It’s one of my favorite cities and I’m most excited about our incredible line-up of speakers and keynotes!
 We have a fantastic program this year that we can’t wait to reveal.
 You won’t want to miss this year.”

 —Andrew Gibbs, CEO and Editor-In-Chief of The Dieline

 “There is nothing better than being part of a vibrant creative community.
 I love learning about what designers need to know to thrive in their jobs, whether self-employed or within an organization.
 It’s essential for designers to keep learning because things are constantly changing in the world and in the industry.
 At HOW Design Live we come together to learn and discover, recharge and be inspired.”

 “When we met at SVA in New York to plan HOW Design Live 2017, I was blown away by the sheer brain power in the room.
 And I’m excited to say that the event is going to reflect that collective awesomeness.”